UWOrbital/OBC-firmware/README.md

 # No comments required
 class ErrorCode(Enum):
    """
-   @brief Enum for the error codes
+   Enum for the error codes
    """

    SUCCESS = 0